cockroachdb/docs/v20.2/experimental-audit.md

 toc: true
 ---

-`EXPERIMENTAL_AUDIT` is a subcommand of [`ALTER TABLE`](alter-table.html) that is used to turn [SQL audit logging](sql-audit-logging.html) on or off for a table.
+`EXPERIMENTAL_AUDIT` is a subcommand of [`ALTER TABLE`](alter-table.html) that is used to turn SQL audit logging on or off for a table.

-The audit logs contain detailed information about queries being executed against your system, including:
+SQL audit logs contain detailed information about queries being executed against your system, including:

 - Full text of the query (which may include personally identifiable information (PII))
 - Date/Time